hashicorp/hcl/hcl/hclsyntax/spec.md

 The language consists of three integrated sub-languages:

-* The _structural_ language defines the overall heirarchical configuration structure, and is a serialization of zcl bodies, blocks and attributes.
+* The _structural_ language defines the overall heirarchical configuration structure, and is a serialization of HCL bodies, blocks and attributes.

 * The _expression_ language is used to express attribute values, either as literals or as derivations of other values.